LevRachinskiy/NexHealth/README.md

 ##  Features

 -  **Cost Model Page**
-  Input your details (age, chronic condition status, room tier, stay duration) to estimate your healthcare costs using a realistic model.
+  Input your details (age, chronic condition status, room tier, stay duration) to estimate your healthcare costs using a user-friendly, realistic model.

 -  **Health Advisor AI**
   Get personalized advice based on your profile.
 Responses are concise, human-friendly, and actionable.